vagetablechicken/HybridSQL-docs/hybridse/usage/api/hybridse-sdk/Classes/classcom_1_1__4paradigm_1_1hybridse_1_1_library_loader.md

 **Parameters**:

-  * **libraryPath**
+  * **libraryPath** library path

 If that fails then it falls back to extracting the library from the classpath.

 #### function extractResource